 Hayden Christensen and Ewan McGregor Star Wars: Episode III – Revenge of the Sith image: 20th Century Fox.

-“Iraq War Parallels in Revenge of the Sith: Political Statement or Coincidence?” last updated in October 2020.
+“Iraq War Parallels in Revenge of the Sith: Cosmic Coincidence?” last updated in September 2021.